 Marian Renn Marshall Graduate Fellowship (Graduate Students): Established through the Clarion University Foundation in memory of Marian Renn Marshall.
-The award offers assistance to graduate students admitted to the communication sciences and disorders graduate program.
+The award offers assistance to graduate students admitted to the speech language pathology graduate program.
 Selection is made by the CSD Department on the basis of academic record.
 For information, contact the CSD Department at 814-393-2581.